jchuahtacc/particle-mass-flash/README.md

-# Particle Explorer
+# Particle Mass Flash

-A Bootstrap/jQuery driven interface for interacting with the Particle.io platform.
-Specifically, it allows for device status retrieval, access to exposed variables and functions, and event publishing.
+A Bootstrap/jQuery driven interface for bulk flashing a single firmware to multiple Particle.io devices.
+Specifically, a user can supply a .json file with device ID/access token pairs and a firmware binary file.
+The firmware binary will be pushed to all devices in the .json file via the Particle.io REST API.

 ### Acknowledgements